Sarveshltts/GPAConverter-Group6/README.md

 This project is used by the universities/colleges, companies as well as by the students to calculate the percentages that an individual has scored, it is basically used when the individual wants to know his/her position as well as colleges can use it to rank the students.

 ## WHO-
-College students will be benefited from this system who’re trying to calculate their GPA or CGPA or overall Percentile.
+College students will be benefited from this system who’re trying to calculate their GPA or CGPA or overall percentage.

 ## WHAT-
 We are preparing a device that performs conversion of grades to the standard number which is specified to that grade based on numeric data.
 Then this device calculates the GPA, CGPA and Percentage using a specific conversion formulae.
 Provides user to enter the number of subjects he/she wishes to calculate GPA, CGPA or percentage.
 User enters the grades and gets the calculated result by converting the grades into their respective Grade Points.